1437-TCCD-MTN/Home/README.md

     git add src/analyzer.cpp

     # Write a clear commit message that closes the corresponding issue
-    git commit -m "feat: Implement count_vowels function (closes #1)"
+    git commit -m "add: Implement count_vowels function (closes #1)"
     ```

 2.  **Push Your Branch:** Push your feature branch to GitHub.

     ```bash
-    git push origin feat/1-count-vowels
+    git push
     ```

-3.  **Create a Pull Request:** Go to the assignment repository on GitHub.
-You will see a prompt to create a Pull Request from your new branch.
-Fill out the details and create the PR.

-4.  **Merge and Submit:** For individual assignments, you will merge your own Pull Request.
+3.  **Merge and Submit:** For individual assignments, you will merge your own Pull Request.
 This is the final step of submission.
 Once your branch is merged into `main`, that feature is considered complete.

-5.  **Clean Up and Repeat:** Before starting the next feature, switch back to your `main` branch and pull the latest changes to ensure your local environment is up-to-date.
+4.  **Clean Up and Repeat:** Before starting the next feature, switch back to your `main` branch and pull the latest changes to ensure your local environment is up-to-date.

     ```bash
     git checkout main